 A reliable 5V power supply is required to power a controller for an Eltek Flatpack2 48/2000 HE rectifier being used as the PSU for a future 23cm 600W LDMOS Power Amplifier project.

-A few changes have been made since that video was shot, notably a more robust power supply.
+Note: Changes have been made since that video was shot, notably a more robust power supply, and many improvements to the GUI.

 Cheap 60V to 5V LM2596HVS based step down converters found on eBay out of China are terrible, and the LM2596HVS IC are most likely inferior ‘fakes’.